olahassan/query_app/README.md

 ## lifecycle
 ![lifecycle](/images/app_deployment_life.PNG)

-## infrastructure diagram
+## Infrastructure diagram
-As there is no database / private resource to consider, there wil only be two public facing subnests, each in different Availability zones to allow for redundancy.
+As there is no database / private resource to consider, there will only be two public facing subnests, each in different Availability zones to allow for redundancy.
 The

 ![infra](/images/infra.PNG)